Basic First Aid Plus Diagram of How to Give Dogs CPR

-A traffic accident is probably the most common cause of serious injury to a cat or dog.
+Traffic Accidents: A traffic accident is probably the most common cause of serious injury to a cat or dog.
 Always approach the animal with caution, it may react aggressively because of the pain.
 Move the dog as little as possible, but if you must move it, it is probably best to use a blanket, sliding it underneath the dog.

-The only recommended first aid is to clean off the offending substance and immerse the body part under cold running water for as long as possible.
+Burns: The only recommended first aid is to clean off the offending substance and immerse the body part under cold running water for as long as possible.
 Seek professional advice immediately.

 Use at least a tablespoon of the mixture for every ten pounds of your dog's weight.
 Once the mixture has been given, he will begin to vomit in about two minutes.
 When his stomach has settled, give him a teaspoon of Epsom salts in a little water, as this will empty the intestines quickly.
 The hydrogen peroxide, on ingestion, becomes oxygen and water and is harmless to your dog; it is one of the best antidotes for phosphorus, which is often used in rat poisons.
 After you have administered this treatment to your pet and his stomach and bowels have been emptied, rush him to your veterinarian for further care.

 Other methods are Salt and mustard in water, or a small piece of washing soda (sodium carbonate pushed down the throat.See the more extensive articles on poisons below.

-It is a popular misconception that all dogs can swim, but this is not always the case.
+Drowning: It is a popular misconception that all dogs can swim, but this is not always the case.
 You must attempt to empty the dog's lungs of water as soon as possible.
 Place the dog's head lower than its body, open its mouth and begin to pump the chest by pressing down on the ribs and releasing the pressure immediately.
 Repeat at five-second intervals.

-Sometimes a piece of stick, bone or small rubber ball may get stuck in a dog's throat.
-Your dog may be unable to breath as a result and swift action is necessary.
+Choking: Sometimes a piece of stick, bone or small rubber ball may get stuck in a dog's throat.
+Your dog may be unable to breathe as a result and swift action is necessary.
 Open the dog's mouth carefully and see if you can see the object.
 Pumping the chest, as in the case of drowning (see above) may dislodge the foreign body, get your dog to the vet as soon as possible where the object can be removed under anaesthetic.

 COURTESY Collins Dog Photo-guide

-What generally happens is the dog is running with the stick and because of distractions it turns it's head and then back, the stick digs into the ground and is propelled down the throat or up through the soft palate and into the brain.
+What generally happens is the dog is running with the stick and because of distractions, it turns its head and then back, the stick digs into the ground and is propelled down the throat or up through the soft palate and into the brain.

 On top of that when chewing sticks they can inhale the small fibres, this can cause lung problems.
 Once you start your dog with sticks Mother Nature takes over and scatters them everywhere.
-Therefore the key is ignore dogs and puppies with sticks and stimulate them with something else like a frisbee, ball, or special retriever dummies.
+Therefore the key is to ignore dogs and puppies with sticks and stimulate them with something else like a frisbee, ball, or special retriever dummies.